Costco Price Codes Chart

 Do all Costcos use the same price codes?

-Can prices change after you see them?
+Can a Costco price still change after you see the code?

 Ready to Find Clearance Deals?